 Utilities and Service Environmental Factor.
 Would the project:

-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?

-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+Require or result in the relocation or construction of new or expanded water or wastewater treatment or electric power, natural gas, or telecommunications facilities, the construction of which could cause significant environmental effects?

 Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
+Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?

 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project’s projected demand in addition to the provider’s existing commitments?

-Be served by a landfill with sufficient permitted capacity to accommodate the project’s solid waste disposal needs?
+Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?

 Comply with federal, state, and local statutes and regulations related to solid waste?